 Have you ever wondered how a forehead lift might change your appearance?
 Here’s a quick preview: Stand in front of a mirror and place the palms of your hands at the outer edges of your eyes, above your eyebrows.
 Then gently draw the skin upward to raise the brow and forehead area.
 That is approximately what a forehead lift would do for you.

-Any one or combination of the following conditions may indicate that you are a good candidate for a forehead lift at our practice in Houston and Webster:
+Any one or combination of the following conditions may indicate that you are a good candidate for a forehead lift at our practice in Houston, Pearland, and Webster:

 The face usually portrays the first visible signs of aging.
 Gravity and changes in eyebrow shape and position results in the brow area looking aged.
-Most patients requesting evaluation for a forehead lift or facelift, who visit from Pearland and Houston, TX and other neighboring communities, feel that their facial features do not reflect their youthful spirit and energy level.
+Most patients requesting evaluation for a forehead lift or facelift feel that their facial features do not reflect their youthful spirit and energy level.
 They are looking for ways to refresh and rejuvenate their appearance.
 There are many different variations of the forehead lift procedure that improve the position and shape of the eyebrow and forehead areas.
 Ultimately, the lift will allow you to turn back the hands of time to better reflect your youthful spirit.

-During the preoperative consultation, Dr. Moliver will perform a history and physical examination.
+During the preoperative consultation, one of our plastic surgeons will perform a history and physical examination.
 During your physical examination, your facial bone structure, underlying skin structure, brow position, eyelid and eye aesthetics, skin thickness, texture and elasticity will be assessed.
 This information will be used to formulate a surgical plan and the goals of the procedure will be discussed.
-Generally, a forehead lift procedure is a very versatile procedure, and Dr. Moliver will explain the technique that he feels most comfortable with and that offers the lowest risk.
-He will select the surgical technique that he feels will obtain the best outcome for you based on your discussions regarding the outcome you wish to achieve.
+Generally, a forehead lift procedure is a very versatile procedure, and your surgeon will explain the technique that she/he feels most comfortable with and that offers the lowest risk.
+Your surgeon will select the surgical technique that he/she feels will obtain the best outcome for you based on your discussions regarding the outcome you wish to achieve.

 The forehead lift procedure continues to evolve.
 Over the years, the procedure has changed from open techniques to more complex short incision and endoscopic techniques.
 The forehead lift procedure usually involves incisions in the hair-bearing scalp.
 Occasionally, incisions may be performed in the forehead, and/or the upper eyelids.
 Once the incisions are made, various degrees of undermining of the skin are performed, and the deeper layers of the forehead are “lifted.”
 Muscles that depress the eyebrows may be disrupted.
 The skin and deeper layers are often then “fixed” or attached to the bone.
 The results are a reversal of the effects of gravity and tightening of soft tissues of the forehead to restore a more youthful contour to the upper face.